History of the Jews in England (1066–1290)

-It is believed that the first Jews in England arrived during the Norman Conquest of the country by William the Conqueror (the future William I) in 1066.
-The first written record of Jewish settlement in England dates from 1070.
-They suffered massacres in 1189–90.
-In 1290, all Jews were expelled from England by the Edict of Expulsion.
+The first-recorded Jews in England arrived after the Norman Conquest of the country by William the Conqueror (the future William I) in 1066, and the first written record of Jewish settlement in England dates from 1070.
+Jews suffered massacres in 1189–90, and after a period of rising persecution, all Jews were expelled from England after the Edict of Expulsion in 1290.